Which of the following structures is directly associated with hai... | Channels for Pearson+

 Multiple Choice

-Which of the following structures is directly associated with hair in the integumentary system?
+Which of the following structures is directly associated with hair in the human integumentary system?

 A